primatejs/primate/docs/guide/types.md

 !!!
 Primate types aren't programming types in the true sense.
-They're much better -- while they all translate to one of JavaScript's underlying types, they can be thought of as value predicates with additional functionality.
+They're much better -- while they all translate to one of JavaScript's underlying types, they can be thought of as value predicates with additional functionality; they are also sometimes called `type validators` throughout this document.
 !!!

 ## Defining